Twenty Princes Street

 The Setting – Starters

 For starters we went for the vegetarian option – which was a fresh goat’s curd, figs, honey and toasted brioche.
-Simple but the flavours work so well together and we also had the Daffy’s gin-cured Salmon mi-cuit, pickled baby beetroot, lime pearls and chestnut emulsion.
+Simple but the flavours work so well together and we also had Daffy’s gin-cured Salmon mi-cuit, pickled baby beetroot, lime pearls and chestnut emulsion.
 Again a simple dish that worked well with the combined flavours of the cooked salmon and vegetables.

 dsc09360